Skip to main content

 How are the schools in Frisco?

-Frisco ISD is exceptional, consistently earning A+ ratings from Niche and TEA with 90%+ proficiency rates in math and reading.
+Frisco ISD is exceptional, earning an A+ from Niche and an 'A' from TEA (2024-2025) with 90%+ proficiency rates in math and reading.
 The district's unique 'Small Schools' philosophy builds more high schools to keep populations smaller and engagement higher.
 Top campuses include Wakeland, Reedy, Liberty, Centennial, and Independence.
 The district continues building new schools to manage growth, ensuring modern facilities and controlled class sizes.

 Is there a lot of traffic in Frisco?